 Following the passage of the Food and Drug Administration Safety and Innovation Act of 2012 (FDASIA), the FDA was authorized to collect manufacturing quality data and other metrics from pharmaceutical companies and obtain certain records from a drug manufacturer in lieu of, or in advance of, an inspection.
 FDA also was directed to replace the previous two-year drug inspection frequency requirement with a risk-based inspection approach.

 These metrics include number of lot release tests, out-of-specification results, and lots attempted, rejected, reworked, and reprocessed.
 Historically, however, each company has collected data in its own way, using a range of definitions and sampling plans.
 The FDA has recommended that these metrics be standardized to ensure that all companies define and measure the metrics they report to the agency in the same way.

 The FDA is considering the utilization of quality metrics as an input to its inspection models as well as to predict possible drug shortages, determine inspection schedules for a manufacturer, assess post-market change reporting, and re-structure the format of inspection.
 To that end, the FDA has invited input from industry on which metrics manufacturers use and find effective to assess processes and their risks.

 The International Society for Pharmaceutical Engineering, is the world’s largest not-for-profit association serving its members through leading scientific, technical, and regulatory advancement across the entire pharmaceutical lifecycle.
 The 20,000 members of ISPE are building solutions in the development and manufacture of safe, effective pharmaceutical and biologic medicines and medical delivery devices in more than 90 countries around the world.
-Founded in 1980, ISPE has its worldwide headquarters in Bethesda, Maryland, USA; and an operations and training center in Tampa, Florida, USA.
+Founded in 1980, ISPE has its worldwide headquarters in Bethesda, Maryland, USA; and an operations center in Tampa, Florida, USA.
 Visit www.ISPE.org for more information.